 PriceZombie’s website allows you to look up different items and check out their prices all over the Web.
 Type in any item, and you’ll be greeted with a number of partial matches.
 Choose a more specific item for details.

 You can view the current prices at different stores, as well as the historic high and low prices at any one retailer.
 If you’re really interested in price trends, you can check out the graph, which will show you the movement in price over the past several months for the item in question.
 If nobody has the item at a cost you’re willing to pay, you can tell PriceZombie to alert you when it hits your desired level.

 The Chrome Extension

-The service gets even better, however, with its Chrome extension.
+The service gets even better, however, with its Chrome extension [No Longer Available].
 Install it, and you’ll know when you’re on a compatible page based on a small icon in your omnibox.
 The extension works with dozens of online retailers, including Amazon, GameStop, Best Buy, Auto Zone, HP, IKEA, Newegg, Target, and The Home Depot.
 When you click the extension icon, you’ll get info about the item.

 In the popup, you can view the historical pricing of this item at the current site (Newegg), see how much it costs now at other stores, or add it to your watchlist.
 It’s much more convenient than having to manually find the right item on the PriceZombie website.

 To prove that the service is finding authentic prices, PriceZombie includes screenshots of the historical high and low prices.
 Find an item, and next to the extremes you’ll be able to view the screenshot of the other price – if you doubt that the app is doing its job, try this feature out.